On an asymptotic characterisation of Griffiths semipositivity: Introduction

 \section{Introduction}

 The positivity of the curvature $\Theta$ of the Chern connection of a Hermitian holomorphic vector bundle $(E,h)$ over a complex manifold $M$ plays an important role in algebraic geometry through extension problems.
 For a line bundle, there is only one notion of positivity, namely, the curvature being a K\"ahler form.
-For a vector bundle, there are several competing inequivalent notions, of which the most natural are \emph{Griffiths positivity} ($\langle v, \sqrt{-1}\Theta v\rangle$ is a K\"ahler form) and \emph{Nakano positivity} (The bilinear form defined by $\sqrt{-1}\Theta$ on $T^{1,0}M \otimes E$ is positive-definite).
+For a vector bundle, there are several competing inequivalent notions, of which the most natural are \emph{Griffiths positivity} ($\langle v, \sqrt{-1}\Theta v\rangle$ is a K\"ahler form) and \emph{Nakano positivity} (the bilinear form defined by $\sqrt{-1}\Theta$ on $T^{1,0}M \otimes E$ is positive-definite).
 A famous conjecture of Griffiths \cite{Griffiths} asks whether \emph{ample vector bundles} ($\mathcal{O}_E(1)$ over $\mathbb{P}(E)$ admits a positively-curved metric) admit Griffiths-positively curved metrics.
-Despite the conjecture being open, a considerable amount of work has been done to provide evidence for it \cite{Bo, Camp, dem2, demskoda, Diverio, Guler, MT, Naumann, Pinchern, Um}.
+The conjecture is still open.
+However, a considerable amount of work has been done to provide evidence in its favour \cite{Bo, Camp, dem2, demskoda, Diverio, Guler, MT, Naumann, Pinchern, Um}.

 In the K\"ahler case, Demailly--Paun \cite{dp} proved a Nakai--Moizeshon--type criterion to characterise K\"ahler classes.
 Despite the assumptions and conclusions involving smooth objects, their proof used singular objects like positive currents and singular K\"ahler potentials.
 A similar phenomenon might play a role in the study of the Griffiths conjecture and hence it is fruitful to study singular Hermitian metrics on vector bundles.
 This topic has also been well-studied \cite{decat, Rauf, BernPaun,Bernd, Hosono,Pauntakayama,Ra2,RaufiChern} and seems to hold some surprises.
 For instance, even if a bundle is Griffiths-positively curved (in a certain sense), the curvature may not exist as a current (Theorem $1.3$ in \cite{Rauf}).